WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Bone Slice.*** *Melee Weapon Attack:* +13 to hit, reach 10ft., up to three targets. *Hit:* 13 (1d12 + 7) slashing damage.
 >
-> ***Bone Spike.*** A medium sized spike of bone raises from the ground within 60 ft. of the bone wraith.
+> ***Graveyard Spike.*** A medium sized spike of bone raises from the ground within 60 ft. of the bone wraith.
 A creature in the same space must make a DC 19 Dexterity save or take 11 (2d8 + 2) piercing damage and be restrained.
 A restrained creature can use an action to try to break free by succeeding on a DC 19 Strength (Athletics) or Dexterity (Acrobatics) check.
 While restrained in this way, a creature takes 9 (2d8) piercing damage at the start of each of the bone wraith's turns.
 On a successful save the creature takes half damage and is not restrained.
 >
 > ***Coldflame (Recharge 5-6).*** The bone wraith exhales an icy blast in a 90-foot line that is 5 feet wide.
 Each creature in that area must make a DC 19 Constitution saving throw, taking 56 (12d8) cold damage on a failed save, or half as much damage on a successful one.
+>
+> ### Legendary Actions
+> The bone wraith can take 3 legendary actions, choosing from the options below.
+Only one legendary action option can be used at a time and only at the end of another creature’s turn.
+The bone wraith regains spent legendary actions at the start of its turn.
+>
+> ***Bone Storm.*** Any creature within the bone wraith's bone storm aura must make a DC 19 Dexterity saving throw or take 7 (2d6) slashing and 7 (2d6) necrotic damage.
+>
+> ***Detect.*** The bone wraith makes a Wisdom (Perception) check.
+>
+> ***Spine Attack (Costs 2 Actions).*** The bone wraith strikes its spinal wing towards a creature.
+Melee Weapon Attack: +13 to hit, reach 15 ft., one target.
+Hit: (3d10 + 7) piercing damage and the target must succeed on a DC 19 Strength check or be grappled (escape DC 19).
+Until this grapple ends, the target is restrained.
+The bone wraith can have maximum two creatures grappled this way.
+>

 https://wow.gamepedia.com/Bone_wraith#/media/File:Bone_Guard_Boss_Concept.jpg